OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 **Implementation of macro-expansion in C++**

-One possible implementation of macro-expansion is to perform a double textual substitution.
+The implementation of macro-expansion suggested by the 3-step process described previously is to perform a double textual substitution.
 For example, the C++ pre-processor performs this double substitution, and then the compiler processes the resulting code, never seeing the macro call.
 Of course, no function call is executed at run-time either.

 Because the body of the macro is, at least conceptually, spliced into the caller’s code after the arguments have been substituted